Fractured Magic: Egil Interlude V

 Roman raised an eyebrow.

-“You can’t possibly understand,” Kjell said.
-“You don’t know how important these dares are.
-If we turn back, we’ll be the first class in over sixty years to fail.
+“You don’t understand,” Kjell said.
+“You can’t know how important these dares are.
+If we turn back, we’ll be the first class in over two hundred and eighty years to fail.
 Our fathers, our fathers’ fathers, they all completed their own dares.
 We’d be a disgrace.”

 Roman looked at Leandros.
 “What about you?
 You’re quiet.
 Do you disagree?”